gildas-lormeau/zip.js/README.md

 await zipWriter.add("hello.txt", helloWorldReader);
 await zipWriter.close();

-// Retrieves the Blob object containing the zip content into `zipFileBlob`. const zipFileBlob = await zipFileWriter.getData();
+// Retrieves the Blob object containing the zip content into `zipFileBlob`.
+It
+// is also returned by zipWriter.close() for more convenience. const zipFileBlob = await zipFileWriter.getData();

 // ----